The Goon Show: Background

 The group first formed at The Grafton Arms Pub & Rooms, 2 Strutton Ground, Victoria, London, Jimmy Grafton's London public house in 1948.
 Sellers had already débuted with the BBC.
 Secombe was often heard on Variety Bandbox.
 Milligan was writing for and acting in the high-profile BBC show Hip-Hip-Hoo-Roy with Derek Roy.
-Michael Bentine, who appeared in the first series, had just begun appearing in Charlie Chester's peak-time radio show Stand Easy.
+Bentine had just begun appearing in Charlie Chester's peak-time radio show Stand Easy.

 The four clicked immediately.
 "It was always a relief to get away from the theatre and join in the revels at Grafton's on a Sunday night," said Secombe years later.
 They took to calling themselves "The Goons" and started recording their pub goings-on with a Pickersgill aluminium disk recorder.
 BBC producer Pat Dixon heard a recording and took interest in the group.
 He pressed the BBC for a long-term contract for the gang, knowing that it would secure Sellers for more than just seasonal work, something for which the BBC had been aiming.
 The BBC acquiesced and ordered an initial series, though without much enthusiasm.

-The series had its premiere in May 1951 and audience figures grew rapidly, from around 370,000 to nearly two million by the end of the 17th show.
+The series, under the title Crazy People, had its premiere in May 1951 and audience figures grew rapidly, from around 370,000 to nearly two million by the end of the 17th show.
+During each episode, musical interludes would be provided by the Ray Ellington Quartet and The Stargazers.
 No recordings of any episode of this series are known to have survived.
-The BBC commissioned a second series and a number of other changes occurred.
-The musical interludes were shortened, and Max Geldray joined the lineup.
-Peter Eton, from the BBC's drama department, replaced Dennis Main Wilson as producer.
+The BBC commissioned a second series and a number of changes occurred.
+The show's title was changed to The Goon Show, musical interludes were shortened, Max Geldray joined the musical lineup, and the Stargazers left partway through the series.

+Bentine left the show at the end of series 2, citing a desire to pursue solo projects, although there had been an increasing degree of creative tension between him and Milligan.
+As well as the departure of Bentine, series 3 brought a change of producer, with Peter Eton, from the BBC's drama department, replacing Dennis Main Wilson.
 Eton brought stricter discipline to the show's production.
 He was also an expert at sound effects and microphone technique, ensuring that the show became a far more dynamic listening experience.
-However, a few episodes into the series Milligan suffered a major nervous breakdown.
-He was hospitalised in early December 1952,^{:136-139} just before the broadcast of episode five, but it, and the following episode, had already been written, and the next 12 episodes were co-written by Stephens and Grafton.
+A few episodes into the series Milligan suffered a major nervous breakdown.
+He was hospitalised in early December 1952, just before the broadcast of episode five, but it, and the following episode, had already been written, and the next 12 episodes were co-written by Stephens and Grafton.
 Milligan was absent as a performer for about two months, returning for episode 17, broadcast in early March 1953.
-As with Series 2, all episodes were co-written by Milligan and Stephens and edited by Jimmy Grafton.